qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 --------------------

-Once you double-click on the name of the algorithm that you want to execute, a dialog similar to that in the :numfig:`figure_parameters_dialog` below is shown (in this case, the dialog corresponds to the ``Centroids`` algorithm).
+Once you double-click on the name of the algorithm that you want to execute, a dialog similar to that in the :numref:`figure_parameters_dialog` below is shown (in this case, the dialog corresponds to the ``Centroids`` algorithm).

 .. _figure_parameters_dialog: